Lido's stETH: The mechanics of staked ETH

 You can participate in the discussion here: Counteract Low Reward Rate With LDO Emissions.

-In the meantime, if you would like to earn a greater yield on your stETH, you can provide your stETH – or ETH – as liquidity in the Curve stETH pool to earn the current Lido reward rate, trading fees accrued from the pool, LDO rewards, and CRV rewards simultaneously.
+In the meantime, if you would like to earn a greater rewards on your stETH, you can provide your stETH – or ETH – as liquidity in the Curve stETH pool to earn the current Lido reward rate, trading fees accrued from the pool, LDO rewards, and CRV rewards simultaneously.

 You can find more information about this here: Providing stETH Liquidity Via Curve.